-- 1. the implementation view, i.e. the actual executable code that describes how the the module performs its intended function, and - 2. the higher-level specification that describes what the module function is.
+- 1. The implementation view, i.e. the actual executable code that describes how the the module performs its intended function, and - 2.
+The abstract specification that describes the services provided by the module.

 To describe the specification and implementation views in accordance with the single model principle, we need a seamless and reversible wide-spectrum modelling language.
 The language must be wide-spectrum if it is to encompass both specifications and implementations.
 It must be seamless if the implementation is to be developed smoothly from the specification.
 It must be reversible if the specification is to be obtained automatically from the implemented source code.